Delicious roasted chicken is a dinner staple at our house.

 Here are some of our favorite leftover chicken meals.

 Whole chickens are cheaper than pre-cut chicken, even when I buy hormone-free.

 For under $10, we get two meals plus several jars of chicken broth.

 When I keep hearing that broth is gut-healing and good for food allergies,

 that makes me want to keep up this routine for sure.

-To make the spice rub in bulk, use tablespoons instead of teaspoons and store in an airtight container.
+To make the spice rub in bulk, simply use tablespoons instead of teaspoons.

-Hope you love this homemade chicken spice rub and roasted chicken as much as we do!
+Hope you love this homemade, dairy-free chicken spice rub as much as we do!